JustinPatenaude/balticathletics/brands/ppe.md

   ***

-  All prices listed are **Canadian dollars** and **DO NOT include art set ups or vectoring**.
+  All prices listed are **Canadian dollars** and **DO NOT include art set ups, vectoring or shipping**.
 Garment prices are subject to change without notice.

   ***